 Monbijoupark is a small jewel in the heart of Mitte.
 Here you can grab the barbecue tongs as you enjoy views of the River Spree and then challenge each other on the basketball court or the table tennis tables.
 The small open-air swimming pool here is popular with the kids and the barbecue area couldn't be better situated when it comes to sights.
 Not only is the New Synagogue just a few minutes' walk away, you can cross Monbijou Bridge over to the world-famous Museum Island, home to five renowned museums full of world-class art treasures.

-Barbecuing in the city's trendy central districts
+The city's central districts

 An alternative in Kreuzberg is the lawn along Waterlooufer at Blücherplatz, where there may not be much space, but still is a relaxed spot for a barbecue.
 You can also head to Volkspark Friedrichshain, the oldest public park in the city, and cook up a fantastic lunch at Kleiner Bunkerberg.
 The famous fairy tale fountain, the lake with its fountain, and the scent and rose garden make for a perfect day out in this beautiful green area.